Pstrąże: Infrastructure

 Before 1992, the military area of the housing estate contained the following facilities: 8 apartment blocks, a preschool, the Eight-Year School No. 53, "Bajka" Cafe, a boiler room, a playground, and a sports ground.
 Strachów was part of a larger Soviet/PRL military complex that stretched over 21000 ha of land.
 It consisted of: barracks for troops with numerous garages and storage areas in Pstrąże, a shelter bunker in the village of Wilkocin, the Przemków-Trzebień proving ground, as well as an ammunition store and residential areas in Trzebień.

-In Pstrąże itself, the military barracks area was made up of: houses of the officers' corps, the barracks themselves, checkpoints, a pass office, military detention area, officers' hotel, Eight-Year School No. 53 (later transferred to the estate), a football stadium, open swimming pool, Garrison House of Officers, universal store, smaller shops, warehouses, a boiler room, "Kadet" club, sports hall, ensign school, clubhouse with a library, laundry room, large kitchen building, canteens, two squares with stands, garages of tanks and other military vehicles, workshops, a green area, sports grounds, missile positions, training and staff buildings, "Monograph" Communication Node, a post office, and a health center.
+In Pstrąże itself, the military barracks area was made up of: houses of the officers' corps, the barracks themselves, checkpoints, a pass office, military detention area, officers' hotel, Eight-Year School No. 53 (later transferred to the estate), a football stadium, open swimming pool, Garrison House of Officers, universal store, smaller shops, warehouses, a boiler room, "Kadet" club, sports hall, ensign school, clubhouse with a library, laundry room, large kitchen building, canteens, two squares with stands, garages of tanks and other military vehicles, workshops, a green area, sports grounds, missile positions, training and staff buildings, "Monograph" Communication Node, a post office, and a health centre.

 There were also a farm and a railway siding with a ramp in the village.

+The A18 motorway bypasses Pstrąże in the south.